MicroEJ/docs/SDKUserGuide/repository.rst

 Changelog
 ---------

-The MicroEJ Central Repository content is versioned.
+The Central Repository content is versioned.
 The changelog is available at https://repository.microej.com/.

 Please consult the ``CHANGELOG.md`` file attached to each module.